Spelis/LunaBot/CONTRIBUTING.md

-uh-oh, it appears this file is empty at the moment. maybe you can contribute to it?
+Uh-oh, it appears this file is empty at the moment. maybe you can contribute to it?